DJ-Lor/LoreliDejesus_T1A3/README.md

 2. Can only input one suburb
 3. No range - is it possible
 4. Need to spit out client ID or property ID once added?
+5. Check client price inputted is not a string